-REGULATION 40 - CAMP SANCTIONING
+REGULATION 40 - CAMP/NON-LEAGUE PROGRAMMING SANCTIONING

-The Alberta Lacrosse Association is dedicated to player development.
-Co-operation with Member and Non-Member Lacrosse Camp Organizers by promotion and sanctioning of Camps.
+The Alberta Lacrosse Association is dedicated to player development through co-operation with Member and Non-Member organizations by promotion and sanctioning of Camps and Non-League Programming.
 This sanction process is for camps and not for league programs.

-- 40.01 All camps sanctioned by the ALA must be open to all ALA Members. - 40.02 All camps sanctioned must not compete with ALA or ALA Member Club programming. - 40.03 All camps sanctioned by the ALA must have all instructors/coaches adequately trained as per Lacrosse Canada Minimum Coaching Standards for the 14U age division.
-List of all instructor/coaches MUST be supplied. - 40.04 New player camps operating more than three (3) days must register players who were not registered with the ALA the previous regular season in RAMP.
-ALA Registration fees will apply. - 40.05 Entities who are not ALA Members must be registered as a Body Corporate. - 40.06 Entities who are not ALA Members must provide an insurance certificate with 5M Liability and the ALA co insured. - 40.07 ALA Members cannot request camp sanctions for non-ALA members. - 40.08 ALA Members are prohibited from securing floor time for non-ALA Member camp sanction request. - 40.09 Alberta Lacrosse Association sanction will only be available for ALA Members who are in good standing and for partner programs of the ALA who adhere to the ALA Code of Conduct. - 40.10 The camp sanction fee for the year will be \$200 per camp.
+40.01 All camps sanctioned by the ALA must be open to all ALA Members.
+40.02 All camps sanctioned must not compete with ALA or ALA Member Club programming.
+40.03 All camps sanctioned by the ALA must have all instructors/coaches adequately trained as per Lacrosse Canada Minimum Coaching Standards for the U15 age division.
+List of all instructor/coaches MUST be supplied.
+40.04 New player camps operating more than five (5) days must register players who were not registered with the ALA the previous regular season in RAMP.
+ALA Registration fees will apply.
+40.05 Entities who are not ALA Members must be registered as a Body Corporate.
+40.06 Entities who are not ALA Members must provide an insurance certificate with 5M Liability and the ALA co insured.
+40.07 ALA Members cannot request sanctions for non-ALA members.
+40.08 ALA Members are prohibited from securing floor time for non-ALA Member sanction request.
+40.09 Alberta Lacrosse Association sanction will only be available for ALA Members who are in good standing and for partner programs of the ALA who adhere to the ALA Code of Conduct.
+40.10 The camp sanction fee for the year will be: \$ \$100 for ALA Members \$ \$200 for non-profit, non-ALA Members \$ \$300 for non-ALA Members